-A: When you arrive at the Forks, please make your way to ‘Scotiabank Stage’.
+A: When you arrive at the Forks, please make your way to ‘The Forks Port Rink’.

-Q: What do I do when I arrive at the ‘Scotiabank Stage’ area?
+Q: What do I do when I arrive at the ‘The Forks Port Rink’ area?

-A: When you arrive at the Scotiabank Stage area, you will see a numbered area that corresponds with your group number in your registration package.
+A: When you arrive at the The Forks Port Rink, you will see a numbered area that corresponds with your group number in your registration package.
 You will check in with your Steward (group leader) who will mark your attendance and give you a numbered identifier that also corresponds with your identification number in your registration package.
-When all participants have checked in, we will make our way down to the skating trail.
+When all participants have checked in, we will begin to form our ‘Chain’.

 Q: How will we get on the Red River Mutual Trail?

-A: We will enter the trail at the main entry point at the Forks only.
-The entry or participants (with numbered stickers) will be carefully counted by two individuals.
+A: We will exit The Forks Port Rink through the main exit only.
+The exit of participants (with numbered stickers) will be carefully counted by two individuals, the Record Attempt Witnesses.